collective/volto-customer-satisfaction/README.md

 ## Usage

 This addons exports CustomerSatisfaction component that could be added in your site pages to get feedback from users on the usefulness of the page.
-It needs https://github.com/RegioneER/rer.customersatisfaction this Plone addon to work.
+It needs <https://github.com/RegioneER/rer.customersatisfaction> this Plone addon to work.

 It also need a RAZZLE_RECAPTCHA_KEY in your .env to work or RAZZLE_HONEYPOT_FIELD env var..

-From version 1.0.0 it needs rer.customersatisfaction >= 1.3.0 (added Honeypot integration).
+From version 0.3.0 it needs rer.customersatisfaction >= 1.3.0 (added Honeypot integration).

+If you are on Volto version 15 or lower, use version 0.x of this add-on.
+Version 1.0.0 requires Volto >= 16.0.0-alpha.38.

 ```jsx
 import {CustomerSatisfaction} from 'volto-customer-satisfaction';